chocoteam/pychoco/README.md

 It comes with many features such as various types of variables, various state-of-the-art constraint, various search strategies, etc.

-The PyChoco library uses a *native-build* of the original Java Choco-solver library, in the form of a shared library, which means that it can be used without any JVM.
+The pychoco library uses a *native-build* of the original Java Choco-solver library, in the form of a shared library, which means that it can be used without any JVM.
 This native-build is created with [GraalVM](https://www.graalvm.org/) native-image tool.